 Merely changing external behavior doesn’t address the fundamental shame, wounds, or desires that motivate us to run from God or hurt others.
-The New Covenant addresses the root problem through the live-giving presence of the Holy Spirit.
+The New Covenant addresses the root problem through the life-giving presence of God's Holy Spirit.
 He creates personal transformation rather than behavior modification.
-The Holy Spirit places us “in Christ” and we now relate to God through Christ’s righteousness on our behalf, not our attempts (or failures) at meeting a standard.
+The Holy Spirit of God places us “in Christ” and we now relate to God through Christ’s righteousness on our behalf, not our attempts (or failures) at meeting a standard.
 Through Jesus, our motivation in life has been moved from a place of fear and selfishness to love and gratitude toward God for the grace he freely gives to us.

 For the legalist, this grace removes the condemnation of a life constantly on trial before others and themselves.
 Jesus’ spotless record is now theirs to own.
-For those who struggle with shame over past sins, they no longer need to hide.
+For those who struggle with shame over wrongdoing, they no longer need to hide.
 Jesus destroyed the power of shame and guilt in his death and resurrection.

 New Covenant Transformation